My Approach to Healing

 I draw from several modalities depending on what feels most supportive for you, including:

-• Attachment-Based Therapy – exploring how early relationships shaped your patterns and sense of safety, and building new patterns of trust and connection.
+Attachment-Based Therapy – understanding how early relationships shaped your patterns and sense of safety, and fostering new patterns of trust and connection.

-• Coherence Therapy – bringing awareness to the emotional truths driving your patterns to support deep change.
+Coherence Therapy – bringing awareness to the emotional learnings and truths driving your patterns to support change.

-• Somatic and Mind-Body Approaches – helping you reconnect with your body’s wisdom and sense of safety.
+Somatic and Mind-Body Approaches – reconnecting with your body’s wisdom, regulation, and sense of safety.

-• Experiential Approaches - focusing on engaging with your emotions, body, and inner experience in the present moment.
-Instead of only talking about your struggles, we explore how they show up in real time, through sensations, imagery, or creative expression.
-This process fosters self-awareness, release, and deeper connection to yourself.
+Experiential Approaches – engaging with emotions, body, and inner experience in the present moment through sensations, imagery, or creative expression to foster self-awareness and deeper connection with yourself.

-Sometimes sessions are more reflective and insight-oriented.
-Other times we might slow down to notice a feeling, sensation, or part of you that’s asking for attention.
-There’s no rush and no performance, just space to notice what’s happening in the moment and be present with it together.
+Sessions may be reflective and insight-oriented, or we may slow down to notice a feeling, sensation, or part of you that is asking for attention.
+There’s no rush, no expectation of performance, just space to notice what’s happening and be present with it together.

 Who I Work With